 Most people feel that they are not living to their fullest potential.

 For most, this “knowing” is subconscious.
-That is, a part of us knows, but consciously, we do not connect with this reality.
+A part of us knows, but consciously, we do not connect with this reality.

-For some of us, however, as we age, this awareness becomes more conscious.
+However, as we age, this awareness becomes more conscious for some of us.

-We know the difference between when we are operating from our highest potential and when we are not.
+We know the difference between operating from our highest potential and when we are not.
 But why do we often not operate from our innate power in the first place?

-One reason is that our brains rarely work the way they are designed to work.
+One reason is that our brains rarely work how they are designed to work.

 The pineal gland and many other vital glands and organs are not working within their intended design.
 Fortunately, we have the power to change that.

-Why is activation of the pineal gland important?
+Why is the activation of the pineal gland essential?

 Why spend so much time discussing a small gland the size of a grain of rice?
-When the pineal is not working properly, we cannot access our potential.
+When the pineal is not working correctly, we cannot access our potential.
 It’s that easy.

-Even more puzzling, when the pineal is not working properly, we often don’t even know there is a problem.
+Even more puzzling, when the pineal is not working correctly, we often don’t even know there is a problem.

 But when the third eye is open, we perceive reality differently.
 We experience more:

-Without a doubt, these are qualities that anyone can associate with our greatest potential.
+Without a doubt, these are qualities that anyone can associate with our most significant potential.
 These qualities are also essential for our spiritual and psychological development.